burakayy7/blog--old/_posts/2021-06-06-IMU-Measurments.md

 But, back to the 8th grade:

 The first one I learned was the simple complimentary filter.
+It fuses the accelerometer values with the gyroscope values.
+But make sure you use the non-filter accelerometer values and the already integrated gyroscope values.